McEwan Hall: Architecture

 The exterior of the D-shaped hall was completed in 1894, using sandstone from Prudham Quarry, Hexham in Northumberland.
 A tympanum over the main entrance shows a graduation ceremony; several niches along the exterior were designed to feature statues, but they were never filled.

 The interior with its striking dome, finished in 1897, is built in Italian Renaissance-style, and features murals by painter William Mainwaring Palin.
 Palin's opulent decoration depicts figures representing the Arts and Sciences on the dome, while the centerpiece is a large allegory known as 'The Temple of Fame', which shows the enthroned goddesses of Science, Art, and Literature.
 The dome also features a biblical inscription: Wisdom is the principal thing, therefore get wisdom, and with all thy getting, get understanding.
 Exalt her and she shall bring thee to honour (Proverbs 4:7).
 William McEwan is depicted in one of the murals as an old man with a long gray beard and folded arms.

 The McEwan Hall organ was built in 1897 by renowned organist and inventor Robert Hope-Jones; only one other organ built by Hope-Jones has survived in the UK.
 The organ has been rebuilt and modified on various occasions, but retains its "sumptuous and theatrically grand sound".

 In 2015 the hall and nearby Bristo Square closed for refurbishment and reopened in time for the July 2017 graduations at a projected cost of £35 million.
 New heating, ventilation and lighting were integrated with the original interior and new seminar rooms created in the basement and below Bristo Square.
 One of the project's aims was to provide easy access to all areas, including the second floor gallery.

-Today, McEwan Hall is used for all university graduations, but also lectures and public talks, some Edinburgh Festival Fringe events, and organ recitals.
+Today, McEwan Hall is used for all university graduations, but also examinations, lectures and public talks, some Edinburgh Festival Fringe events, and organ recitals.